YWAM in Belgium

 History & facts :

 The Kingdom of Belgium is a federal state in Western Europe.
 Belgium is a founding member of the European Union and hosts the EU headquarters and the headquarters of several other major international organisations such as NATO.
 Strategically located in between cities like London, Paris and Amsterdam, Brussels is a central point for business, economics and polictics.

-Brussels is Belgium’s capital city since 1830, when Belgium became a nation.
-Brussels is entirely surrounded by Dutch-speaking Flanders and its constituent Flemish province called ‘Brabant’.
+Belgium became an independent nation in 1830, and chose Brussels as its capital.
+Brussels is entirely surrounded by Dutch-speaking Flanders and its Flemish province called ‘Brabant’.
 As headquarters of many European institutions, Brussels is also referred to as the capital of Europe.

-Being at the crossroads of cultures and playing an important role in Europe, Brussels fits the definition of “melting pot”, but still retains its own unique character.
+Being at the crossroads of cultures, Brussels fits the definition of “melting pot”, while it still retains its own unique character!

-Brussels has 1 million inhabitants and the population of the Brussels metropolitan area is just over 2 million.
-It is a multicultural city with large Turkish, Moroccan, Eastern European and Central African communities.
+Brussels has about 1 million inhabitants and the population of the metropolitan area is just over 2 million.
+It is a multicultural city with large Turkish, Moroccan, Eastern European and Central African communities!